 The protection relates to building safety defects that were created by building (or refurbishment work) completed between 28 June 1992 and 27 June 2022.

 The most obvious example of the types of costs are those resulting from combustible cladding (including interim measures like Waking Watches).
 However, it would also cover some other safety defects such as those which could cause the collapse of some or all the building.
+It may also indemnify leaseholders against other related costs, such as their landlords professional service fees (e.g. legal fees) relating to the issue.
 Depending on the defect, this could provide leaseholders with protection against paying significant remediation costs for which they would otherwise be liable via their service charge.

 It doesn’t cover general defects such as a broken lift or leaky windows.

 When you do a lease extension, it gives you a new lease which usually references the old lease.
 This is technically known as a “surrender and regrant”.
 The new document will be given a new date, invariably after the cut-off date for protections of 14 February 2022.